ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 {{% fig "hallock/1877-06-07-The-Ithaca-Journal-p4" "500" /%}}
 {{% fig "hallock/1901-04-04-The-Ithaca-Daily-Journal-p5" "500" /%}}

+So, while there is a good probability that the two men were at least aware of each other, living in nearby communities and in the same line of work, I also suspect that because the Hallock family relationship was so distant, it may have been unknown to them, and is unlikely to be a factor in the Mills' decision to move to Mott's Corners.

+[William B. Hallock](https://www.findagrave.com/memorial/66471939/william-b-hallock) (07 Jul 1822 to 29 Mar 1901) married [Sarah (Fleming) Hallock](https://www.findagrave.com/memorial/66472059/sarah-hallock) (08 Dec 1829 to 19 Oct 1910).

+Among William and Sarah's children, two died as children and are buried in Central Chapel Cemetery in Brooktondale: [Arthur Hallock](https://www.findagrave.com/memorial/66484016/arthur-hallock) (01 Jan 1859 to 09 Oct 1865) and [Sarah Hallock]()https://www.findagrave.com/memorial/66483928/sarah-hallock (23 Feb 1857 to 23 Oct 1865).
+Another son, [James Henry Hallock](https://www.findagrave.com/memorial/97675935/james-henry-hallock) (1852 to 02 Sep 1924) is buried in Garret Mandeville Cemetery, along with his son, [Ezra Ward "Ward" Hallock](https://www.findagrave.com/memorial/97714885/ezra-ward-hallock) (22 Mar 1896 to 1962).

+William came from Orange County NY.
+Two of William's siblings lived nearby: [John Hallock](https://www.findagrave.com/memorial/59251371/john-hallock) (27 Dec 1824 to 25 Mar 1884) whose descendants remained near Spencer, and [Almira L. (Hallock) Martin](https://www.findagrave.com/memorial/145482231/almira-l-martin) (07 Mar 1807 to 16 Oct 1865) of Dryden.

 ## Alternate Spellings of Hallock

 Edward H. Mills' middle name "Hallock" is spelled "Hallioch" in his obituary in the records of Caroline Valley Community Church.

 {{% fig "mills-edward-mary-cvcc-obit" "800" "img,blockquote,cite,link" /%}}

-Records of the Mattituck Presbyterian Church, which Edward's grandfather Thomas attended as a young made prior to his marriage, contain multiple spellings of "Hallock" including "Halloc", "Halock", "Haliock", "Halliock", and even "Hallaock".
+Records of the Mattituck Presbyterian Church, which Edward's grandfather Thomas attended as a young man prior to his marriage, contain multiple spellings of "Hallock" including "Halloc", "Halock", "Haliock", "Halliock", and even "Hallaock".
 Records of the Smithtown Presbyterian Church, where several members of the Hallock family are listed as members, including Edward's grandparents later in life, also contain spelling variations,  including both "Hallock" and "Halliock".
 Spelling variations exist even within the Hallock genealogy itself.

 <figure>
 <blockquote>